makerdao/community/governance/votes/Executive vote - December 3, 2021.md

 ### MOMC Parameter Changes

-As per this successful [governance poll](https://vote.makerdao.com/polling/QmNqCZGa?network=mainnet#poll-detail), the following parameter changes will be made in the Maker Protocol if this executive proposal passes.
+As per this successful [governance poll](https://vote.makerdao.com/polling/QmNqCZGa?network=mainnet#poll-detail) on the latest MakerDAO Open Market Committee [proposal](https://forum.makerdao.com/t/parameter-changes-proposal-ppg-omc-001-2021-11-25/11825), the following parameter changes will be made in the Maker Protocol if this executive proposal passes.
 - Increase the ETH-A [Stability Fee](https://makerdao.world/en/learn/governance/param-stability-fee) from 2.5% to 2.75%.
 - Increase the ETH-B [Stability Fee](https://makerdao.world/en/learn/governance/param-stability-fee) from 6.0% to 6.5%.
 - Increase the LINK-A [Stability Fee](https://makerdao.world/en/learn/governance/param-stability-fee) from 1.5% to 2.5%.